McCain To Lie In State At U.S. And Arizona Capitols

 Before that ceremony, lawmakers will bestow a rare honor on the senator.
 On Sunday, congressional leaders announced that McCain will lie in state at the U.S. Capitol Rotunda.

 Senate Majority Leader Mitch McConnell made the announcement, in coordination with congressional leaders from both parties.
+The ceremony will take place on Friday, August 31.

-The first person to receive this honor was former House speaker Henry Clay in 1852, and since then less than three dozen people have received this honor.
+The first person to receive this honor was former House speaker Henry Clay in 1852, and since then fewer than three dozen people have received this honor.
 According to the Architect of the Capitol, the Capitol's rotunda is considered "the most suitable place for the nation to pay final tribute to its most eminent citizens."

 Past honorees include former presidents, including Abraham Lincoln and John F. Kennedy.
-Citizens who did not hold elected office, such as civil rights activist Rosa Parks and minister Billy Graham were also bestowed a similar privilege when they lay in honor (in the Capitol Rotunda).
+Citizens who did not hold elected office, such as civil rights activist Rosa Parks and minister Billy Graham were also bestowed a similar privilege when they lay in honor in the Capitol Rotunda.

 "These occasions are either authorized by a congressional resolution or approved by the congressional leadership, when permission is granted by survivors," the architect says.
-It hasn't yet been announced when McCain's ceremonies at the Naval Academy or at the U.S. Capitol will take place.

 Senator #JohnMcCain will lie in state here at the Arizona Capitol this Wednesday -- his birthday.
 This is a rare and distinct occurrence for a truly special man.
 John McCain is Arizona, and we will honor his life every way we can.— Doug Ducey (@dougducey) August 26, 2018